kleinbottle/swanlotus/content/blogs/radians/radians.md

 But it is possible to express trigonometric functions in terms of power series in which an argument in degrees would be inadmissible.
 It is only after we cross this threshold in mathematics that radians truly come into their own, and after which there is "no going back to the old ways".

-I will now do a bit of hand-waving and say that others have proved^[Search the web for Taylor Series or Maclaurin series, thinking of it as a treasure hunt and enrich yourself with knowledge!] that:
+I will now do a bit of hand-waving and say that others have proved^[Search the web for Taylor Series or Maclaurin series, thinking of it as a treasure hunt and enrich yourself with that knowledge!] that:

 $$
 \sin\theta = \theta - \frac{\theta^3}{3!} + \frac{\theta^5}{5!} - \frac{\theta^7}{7!} + \cdots
 $${#eq:sineseries}

-where the dots at the end of @eq:sineseries tells us to imagine that this series _never ends but goes on forever_ following the pattern shown.
+where the dots at the end of @eq:sineseries tell us to imagine that this series _never ends but goes on forever_ following the pattern shown.

-$\sin \theta \approx \theta$ for $\theta$ close to zero.
+When $\theta$ is very close to zero, the higher powers on the right hand side of @eq:sineseries become smaller and smaller.
+In this case, we may assert that:
+$$
+\sin\theta \approx \theta \text{for} $|\theta| \ll 0.
+$$

 The number on the left hand side is a unitless ratio of lengths or "pure" number.
 This requires the right hand side to also be expressed in a similar unitless measure, and radians fits the bill.

 When we deal with trigonometric functions in calculus or when applying Fourier series, we will fully realize the boon conferred by the unitless radians as an angular measure since they will be compatible with the other _pure numbers_ (real or complex) that we will be dealing with.